HP Pavilion Slimline s3000 Desktop PC series support

 Step 3: Removing the drive cage

-On many HP and Compaq PCs, drives are attached to drive cages.
+On many HP and Compaq computers, drives are attached to drive cages.
 Often, the installation and removal instruction for the cages are located next to the drive cage or on the side panel.
-The following images are some examples of the types of drive cages that come on HP and Compaq PCs.
-For more detailed information about a particular chassis, refer to the Hardware and Servicing guide or User Guide for your particular model of PC.
+The following images are some examples of the types of drive cages that come on HP and Compaq computers.
+For more detailed information about a particular chassis, refer to the Hardware and Servicing guide or User Guide for your particular model of computer.

 Step 4: Removing the drive